andrenth/release/README.md

 -- Pearl Jam, _Release - Master/Slave_

 The simplest way to use the library is to simply daemonize a process.
-Release provides an Lwt-enabled function to do this in the `Release_daemon` module.
+Release provides an Lwt-enabled function to do this in the `Release` module.

     val daemon : (unit -> unit Lwt.t) -> unit Lwt.t